 Scavenger Hunt for Kids – Benefits and Ideas

-What is a Scavenger Hunt?
+What Is a Scavenger Hunt?

-A scavenger hunt is a famous and most loved game that can be played by either teams or individuals where they compete to see who can gather all the items from a list.
+A kids scavenger hunt is a famous and most loved game that can be played by either teams or individuals where they compete to see who can gather all the items from a list.
 The first team or person to collect all the items on the list is pronounced the winner.

 Benefits of Scavenger Hunt for Children